 Join the locals and enjoy a beer on “The Porch” in front of the Terlingua Trading Company.
 Besides being the town hangout spot, inside this shop you’ll also find a ton of products as eclectic as the town, itself.
 We’re talking roadrunner statues, wedding skeleton figurines and more!

 The must-stop is the Starlight Theater — which used to be just four adobe walls with nothing but the stars as the ceiling (hence the name…) Though it now has a roof, it’s still a rockin’ place to spend your evening enjoying handmade unique dishes like grilled quail, chicken fried wild boar and of course, good ol’ Terlingua chili.
 You can even say “howdy” to Clay Henry, a stuffed billy goat that was once the mayor of nearby Lajitas, Texas.
 Once he died, they stuffed him and put in the Starlight so he can still hang out with the folks of Terlingua.

-And to cap your night, head underground to the local hangout and first bar in town La Kiva (which literally means “the meeting place”).
+To cap your night, head underground to the local hangout and first bar in town La Kiva (which literally means “the meeting place”).
 In a cave with stone walls and even a few stalactites, it’s a cozy place to share a few beers with your buddies.